-Getting there: on foot only on the E4 coastal trail, which continues to Kedrodasos and Elafonissi beach.
+Getting there: on foot only on the E4 coastal trail.
 The nearest car park is at Krios beach.

 Keratides beach is the long beach that runs below the dirt road east to Gialiskari.
 It stretches for over half a kilometre, and is a pleasant enough place to escape the crowds for a while.
 If it’s solitude you want, this is a great place for it.